-White gesso is a primer that also gets painted on the canvas before painting, but it must be dry first before beginning your painting.
+White gesso is a primer that also gets painted on the canvas before painting, but it is meant to be used with acrylic paints and must be dry first before beginning your painting.
 Gesso is used to add texture to the painting and to prevent the paints from being too absorbed into the cloth canvas.

 One way to help solve that problem is to make your own liquid white.
-Add some linseed oil to some white oil paint and mix it together until you get a slick, smooth paint.
-Then, coat your canvas and you're ready to paint.
-When using this home-made variation of liquid white, you will have to thin your other paints down with a little linseed oil as well for the best results.
+Add some linseed oil to titanium white oil paint and mix it together until you get a slick, smooth paint.
+It should be thick, with a consistency similar to sour cream.

 For example, in the upper corners of the canvas, you can apply a more liberal amount of paint and then drag the color to the inside of the canvas, allowing it to fade as you go.
 The liquid white softens and mutes the color for a more realistic look.